arise-travel/arise-backend-tech-test/README.md

 - Docker
 - Third-party APIs

-You may use all the time you need to complete this test, but you will be expected to complete it within 4 hours.
+You may use all the time you need to complete this test, but we ask you to **plan your implementation** and write what you feel best demonstrate your skills within **60 to 90 minutes**.
-Complete as much as you can during that time window.
-You will be judged against the quality of your implementation and your ability to communicate your ideas clearly and concisely.
+Complete as much as you can during that time.
+We will review your code during an interview where we will discuss about your design choices and the strategies you would have planned to implement the complete solution.

+**We do not expect you to fully complete that challenge within that time window**.
+Feel free to go further, but **keep a track of where you left at the given time limit**.

 > If you need any clarifications on the test, please contact Loïc Payol at <loic@arise.travel>